 A property settlement is an arrangement that sets out the legal division of assets between couples following a separation or divorce.

 An asset is any tangible or intangible property of the relationship held jointly or in either name that is considered to have value, less any liabilities and debts.
 These assets form part of a ‘pool’ and can be subject to a property split.
 Typical assets include:

-- The matrimonial property
+- the matrimonial home

-- Any investment properties
+- investment properties or holiday homes

-- Cash in the bank
+- cash in the bank

-- Shares or investments in businesses or companies
+- shares or investments in businesses or companies

-- Vehicles and Boats
+- vehicles and boats